 - Adjustable hood with mouldable wire brim

-- Front zipper storm flap keeps weather out and prevents sags on the lining material
+- Front zipper storm flap keeps the weather out and prevents sags on the lining material

 - Pertex shell is bombproof, it stands up to abuse